 Support Us Button Widget

-BUTTER 2 will be the first event held in The Stutz’ renovated space. | Photo by GANGGANG
+BUTTER was the first event held in The Stutz’ renovated space.

-Labor Day weekend is here, but don’t slam your laptops shut just yet — we’re here to tell you about one of the biggest events you can check out all weekend long.
+Labor Day weekend is almost here, but don’t slam your laptops shut just yet — we’re here to tell you about one of the biggest events you can check out all weekend long.

 The purpose of BUTTER is “to honor and amplify the value and worth of Black artists, serving as a new model for economic justice in the arts and a catalyst for career transformation.”